skeres/postgres_helm/readme.md

 ## Playing with Postgres in an AZURE Kubernetes Cluster

 resources :
 https://learn.microsoft.com/en-us/azure/aks/azure-disks-dynamic-pv

-TODO : add here all pre-requisite on azure
+TODO : add here all pre-requisite on Azure environement

-### Create PVC
+### Create PVC, deploy and tests
 The following example shows the pre-create storage classes available within an AKS cluster
 bash-5.1# kubectl get sc

 **Note** : Persistent volume claims are specified in GiB but Azure managed disks are billed by SKU for a specific size.
 These SKUs range from 32GiB for S4 or P4 disks to 32TiB for S80 or P80 disks (in preview).